Prefer listening to reading? We covered this article in a podcast episode of the same title:

-Standing on a surfboard and riding a wave is pretty freakin’ easy.
+Standing on a moving surfboard and riding a wave is pretty damn easy.

-Now that you’re all fired up, here’s the catch.
-While popping up and riding waves is totally easy–learning how to catch waves is a lot harder.
-Especially if you gotta deal with crowds.
+Now that you’re all fired up on how easy is it to ride waves, here’s the catch.
+While riding waves is totally easy–learning how to catch waves is a lot harder.
+Especially when you need to deal with crowds.